Nephilus-notes/The-Dragon-s-Tail/README.md

 3. Adding more enemies
 4. Adding more statuses

-Play the latest release of the game below:
+Play the Legacy version of the game below:

 [Play Now](https://lighthearted-pasca-06e9b2.netlify.app/)
 |---|